boblogdev/stargate_quiz/README.md

 4. Select "Deploy from a branch" inside the source dropdown.
 5. From the branch section, select the main branch and /root.
 6. Select Save.

+## Forking the repo

+Forking is different to cloning a repo.
+Fork will create a copy of the repo in your account allowing you to make alterations, often used in Open Source development.

+1. You can fork the repository to your own Github.
+2. Navigate to the repository that you wish to fork.
+3. In the top right of the screen click the fork button.
+4. Github by default sets the forked repository name to the original owners repository name.
+5. You can set a description if you wish.
+6. Select the branches you wish to copy, in this case, it is main.
+7. Select create fork.
+8. Github will create a copy of the fork in your account.

+## Cloning the repo
+Cloning a repo will create a copy that continues to synchronize with the cloned repository.
+I used this method when I lost Gitpod hours allowing me to continue the work on my local machine.

+1. You can fork the repository to your own Github.
+2. Navigate to the repository that you wish to fork.
+3. In the top right of the screen click the fork button.
+4. Github by default sets the forked repository name to the original owners repository name.
+5. You can set a description if you wish.
+6. Select the branches you wish to copy, in this case, it is main.
+7. Select create fork.
+8. Github will create a copy of the fork in your account.

 ## Credits